code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 ## 1. How Does the Spring Batch Framework Work?

 Before we dive into the code let's look at the Spring Batch framework.
-It contains following key building blocks:
+It contains the following key building blocks:

 <img src="{{ site.url }}/assets/images/spring-batch/spring-batch-framework.png" alt="spring batch framework">

-A batch process consists out of a `Job`.
+A batch process consists of a `Job`.
 This is an entity that encapsulates the entire batch process.

-A `Job` can consist out of one or more `Step`s.
+A `Job` can consist of one or more `Step`s.
 In most cases, a step will read data (via an `ItemReader`), process it (using an `ItemProcessor`) and then write it (via an `ItemWriter`).

 The `JobLauncher` handles launching a `Job`.